karlikp/Carrier_cpp/README.md

 # 🚚 Courier

-This project finds the shortest path between one city and the rest of the cities contained in the file.
+The program finds a path from the selected city (logistics center) to all other cities contained in the text file, as long as there is a connection between them.
 I used Dijkstra's algorithm to solve the shortest path problem.

 ### 💬 Context of the project: